 This was a very fluffy reason.

 3-3.
-Put the SIM that will be sent to you at a later date into the phone you popped on the Internet and set it up according to the instructions.
+Put the SIM that will be sent to you at a later date into the phone you popped online and set it up according to the instructions.

 3-4.
 Cancel your old cell phone + sign up for a mobile phone with number portability